Dynamical phases in growing populations: understanding recovery from bottlenecks: Results

+Fixing the mixed-strategy fixed point as the initial demographic mix, we can use Eq.~\eqref{eq:cond-2} to deconstruct the dependence of $p_\text{AllD}$ on the rates of growth and mutation (Fig.~\ref{fig:5}).

 In the stochastically-induced regime, fluctuation gradients `drive' trajectories from the centre of the mixed-strategy basin towards the simplex edges and then the corners.
-As a result, the growth-dependent (average) duration of the regime, $\tau^\text{stoc} = -\ln{\left(10^{2.7}/N_0\right)}/(b-d)$, dictates in which class the trajectories are likely to start the asymmetric phase: rapid growth rates are required to confine trajectories that end in the mixed-strategy basin to the $\mathcal{S}_4$ region, whilst intermediate and slow growth rates suffice for the $\mathcal{S}_3$ and $\mathcal{S}_2$ regions, respectively (Figs.~\ref{fig:5}{\bf b}-{\bf d}).
-Although the average time spent in the two basins by such trajectories during the stochastically-induced regime is independent of $\mu$ (Fig.~\ref{fig:3}{\bf a}), the likelihood that the system is in ${\cal S}_1$ at time $t_\mathrm{asy}$ actually increases with decreasing $\mu$ (Fig.~\ref{fig:5}{\bf a}).
-The reason is that decreasing $\mu$ changes the shape of the separatrix, therefore reducing the the size of the $\mathcal{S}_3$ region (Appendix~\ref{app:st-in-det}).
+As a result, the growth-dependent (average) duration of the regime, $t^\text{asy} = \log{\left(10^{2.7}/N_0\right)}/(b-d)$, dictates in which class the trajectories are likely to start the asymmetric phase: rapid growth rates are required to confine trajectories that end in the mixed-strategy basin to the $\mathcal{S}_4$ region, whilst intermediate and slow growth rates suffice for the $\mathcal{S}_3$ and $\mathcal{S}_2$ regions, respectively (Figs.~\ref{fig:5}{\bf c}-{\bf e}).
+Although the average time spent in the two basins by such trajectories during the stochastically-induced regime is independent of $\mu$ (Fig.~\ref{fig:3}{\bf a}), the likelihood that the system is in ${\cal S}_1$ at time $t_\mathrm{asy}$ actually increases with decreasing $\mu$ (Fig.~\ref{fig:5}{\bf b}).
+The reason is that decreasing $\mu$ changes the shape of the separatrix, therefore reducing the the size of the $\mathcal{S}_3$ region (Supplementary Information, Sec.~\ref{sec:stac-ind-detail}).